-91 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency (ii) information on events which trigger changes in the priority of payments or the replacement of any counterparties, and, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation; STS criteria S criteria 91.
-Information on events which trigger changes in the priority of payments or the replacement of any counterparties, ny counterparties, Verified?
-Yes PCS Comment PCS Comment Refer to 89 above.
+91 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency 7.1.
+The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: [] (e) quarterly investor reports, or, in the case of ABCP, monthly investor reports, containing the follow ving: [] (ii) information on events which trigger changes in the priority of payments or the replacement of any counterparties, and, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation; STS criteria 91.
+Information on events which trigger changes in the priority of payments or the replacement of any counterparties, Quarterly investor reports are post-closing requirements: due prior to notification under Article 27(1).
+Verified?
+PCS Comment Yes Yes See 89 above.
 EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-92 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency i) information on events which trigger changes in the priority of payments or the replacement of any counterparties, and, in the case of a securitisation which is not an ABCP transaction, data on the ash flows generated by the underlying exposures and by the liabilities of the securitisation; STS criteria 22.
-And, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation; Verified?
-Yes PCS Comment PCS Comment Refer to 89 above. Ī EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+92 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency 7.1.
+The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: [] (e) quarterly investor reports, or, in the case of ABCP, monthly investor reports, containing the following: [] (ii) information on events which trigger changes in the priority of payments or the replacement of any counterparties, and, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation; [] STS criteria 92.
+And, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation; Quarterly investor reports are post-closing requirements: due prior to notification under Article 27(1).
+Yes Yes - Verified? - PCS Comment See 89 above. - EBA Final non-ABCP STS Guidelines - statements on background and rationale Ī EBA Final non-ABCP STS Guidelines Ī